AriFordsham/GHCWiki/records/name-spacing.md

 ## Simple type resolution

 Frege has a detailed explanation of the semantics of its record implementation, and the language is \*very\* similar to Haskell.
 After reading the Frege manual sections, one is still left wondering: how does Frege implement type resolution for its dot syntax.
 The answer is fairly simple: overloaded record fields are not allowed.
 So you can't write code that works against multiple record types.
-Please see the comparison with Overloading in \[wiki Records\], which includes a discussion of the relative merits.
+Please see the comparison with Overloading in [Records](records), which includes a discussion of the relative merits.
 Note that the DDC thesis takes the same approach.

 Back to simple type resolution.
 From the Frege Author: